 An artist's impression of what would happen if we tried our luck getting under the bridge

 A-frame modification for Thialf

-At the moment, Thialf is moored in the Port of Rotterdam undergoing an A-frame modification.
+When Thialf was moored in the Port of Rotterdam over the winter of 2021-2022 the team onboard successfully executed the modifications to the vessel's A-frames.
 This action is possible as Thialf's A-frames already have hingable corners that can accommodate the NOV custom-designed semi-permanent adjustment system.